security-egg/securityegg/_posts/2021-05-01-cyber-defense-path.md

     </li>
     <li style="margin-top: 1rem">
      <i><b>Which layer tracks communications between the host and receiving computers?</b></i><br>
-	If I wanted to communicate via a video call, in the OSI language I would try to <u>establish a session</u>.
+	If I wanted to communicate with another computer, in the OSI language I would try to <u>establish a session</u>.
 You got it, the right answer is 5, the Session layer.
     </li>
     <li style="margin-top: 1rem">